morinted/plover_theory/sounds/the-letter-m.md

 ### Initial M

 Initial M is made with the combination `PH` on the left side.
-"Ph" words in steno sound like "F" and are written with the initial F combination, which you will learn in a later lesson.

 * `PHA`: ma
 * `PHAD`: mad